 Recommendations for chronic and gestational hypertension are similar and depend on severity.
 However, chronic hypertension may be more severe.
 In gestational hypertension, the increases in BP often occur only late in gestation and may not require treatment.

 Treatment of mild to moderate hypertension without renal insufficiency during pregnancy is controversial; the issues are whether treatment improves outcome and whether the risks of drug treatment outweigh risks of untreated disease.
-Because the uteroplacental circulation is maximally dilated and cannot autoregulate, decreasing maternal BP with drugs may abruptly decrease uteroplacental blood flow.
+Because the uteroplacental circulation is maximally dilated and cannot autoregulate, decreasing maternal BP with medications may abruptly decrease uteroplacental blood flow.
 Diuretics reduce effective maternal circulating blood volume; consistent reduction increases risk of fetal growth restriction.
 However, hypertension with renal insufficiency is treated even if hypertension is mild or moderate.

 For severe hypertension (systolic BP ≥ 160 mm Hg or diastolic BP ≥ 110 mm Hg), drug therapy is indicated.
 Risk of complications—maternal (progression of end-organ dysfunction, preeclampsia) and fetal (prematurity, growth restriction, stillbirth)—is increased significantly.
 Several antihypertensives may be required.

 For systolic BP > 180 mm Hg or diastolic BP > 110 mm Hg, immediate evaluation is required.
-Multiple drugs are often required.
+Multiple medications are often required.
 Also, hospitalization may be necessary for much of the latter part of pregnancy.
 If the woman’s condition worsens, pregnancy termination may be recommended.